 A popular theory in corporate finance as to why IPOs are underpriced can be illustrated by the following example:

 Assume there are two categories of investors who invest in an IPO – insiders and the rest of the market (outsiders).
 Insiders know the actual value of the company and would stay away if it is overpriced.
 If the IPO is underpriced, insiders will purchase the shares.

 Outsiders do not know the actual value of the company but know that the insiders know.
 With this knowledge, outsiders would follow suit with the action of the insider:

 Thus, it is in the best interest of the issuer and its bank to underprice the offering.

-Thank you for reading this guide to understanding the underwriting process!
-CFI’s mission is to help you advance your career and with that in mind these additional resources will help you on your way:
+Thank you for reading this guide to understanding the underwriting process for an initial public offering!
+CFI’s mission is to help you advance your career and with that in mind, the additional resources below will help you on your way:

 Learn how to model mergers and acquisitions in CFI's M&A Modeling Course!
 Build an M&A model from scratch the easy way with step-by-step instruction.

 This course will teach you how to model synergies, accretion/dilution, pro forma metrics and a complete M&A model.
 View the course now!